INFLATE

 plural noun: slams

-3. a loud bang caused by the forceful shutting of something such as a door.
+3. a loud bang caused by the forceful shutting of something such as

 "the door closed with a slam"